 - shōtanzaku: 39 x 8 cm, 33 x 11 cm, 24 x 12 cm

-The sizes of surimono can be different, because they have been ordered to special occasions.
+The sizes of surimono can vary, this is because they would have been ordered for special occasions.